-1. Select a folder from the Look in list where the trace data file is located.

-The File of type field shows the file name extension of buffer pool trace data files (\.trace).
-If your trace data file lacks the recommended file name extension trace, select All files (\.\) from the File of type list to see the appropriate files.

-2. Click the trace data file to be opened.

-The File name field shows the name of the selected trace data file.

-3. Click Open.
+- 1. Select a folder from the Look in list where the trace data file is located The File of type field shows the file name extension of buffer pool trace data files (\.trace for uncompressed files and \.terse for compressed files).
+If your trace data file lacks the recommended file name extension trace or terse, select All files (\.\) from the File of type list to see the appropriate files. - 2.
+Click the trace data file to be opened.
+The File name field shows the name of the selected trace data file. - 3.
+Click Open.

-The selected trace data file is opened, and the trace data is preprocessed.
-These steps can take some time, depending on the size and contents of the trace data file.
+The selected trace data file is opened, uncompressed if necessary, and the trace data is preprocessed.
+These steps can take some time, depending on compression and the size and contents of the trace data file.